How to Clean a Boat Hull

 How to clean yellow stains off a boat hull

+To restore the shine to your hull, first clean the surface as described above.
 Once the boat hull is clean, the yellow stain can be removed by using oxalic acid (sorrel salt) diluted in a bucket of clear water.
 It is recommended to put on protective glasses, gloves and clothing before handling this solution.
-Wipe the yellow stained areas with a cloth soaked in the solution and quickly rinse the area with a low-powered stream of water.
+Wipe the yellow stained areas with a cloth soaked in the solution and immediately rinse the area with a low-powered stream of water.

 Learn more about boat hull maintenance with the National Boat Safety School

 Overall, hull cleaning is an important part of keeping your boat performing at its best.
-By following the advice of our experts, you can maintain your boat’s hull thoroughly without worry.
+By following the advice of our experts, you can maintain your boat’s hull without worry.

 If you’re interested in learning more about what it takes to maintain a vessel or obtain a boating license, the National Safe Boating Institute is your best bet.